iMAGRAY/Shelldone/docs/config/lua/SshDomain.md

     -- Specify an alternative read timeout
     -- timeout = 60,

-    -- The path to the wezterm binary on the remote host.
+    -- The path to the shelldone binary on the remote host.
     -- Primarily useful if it isn't installed in the $PATH -- that is configure for ssh.
-    -- remote_wezterm_path = "/home/yourusername/bin/wezterm"
+    -- remote_shelldone_path = "/home/yourusername/bin/shelldone"
   },
 }
 ```